InaFPedersen/DesignPatterns/README.md

 The examples in the codes uses either Abstract base classes, or interfaces.
 You can choose which you want to use depending on your own project's needs. </br>

 ### Abstract Class
-An abstract class is a special type of class that cannot be instantiated, and is designed to be inherited by subclasses that either implement or overide its methods. </br>
+An abstract class is a special type of class that cannot be instantiated, and is designed to be inherited by subclasses that either implement or overide its methods.
-An abstract class can have constructors.</br>
+An abstract class can have constructors.
-An abstract base class allows you to create functionality that subclasses (Children) can implement or override.</br>
+An abstract base class allows you to create functionality that subclasses (Children) can implement or override.
-A class can extend only one abstract class. </br>
+A class can extend only one abstract class.
-You can take advantage of abstract classes to design components and specify some level of common functionality that must be implemented by derived classes.</br>
+You can take advantage of abstract classes to design components and specify some level of common functionality that must be implemented by derived classes.
-An abstract class provide flexibility to have certain concrete methods and some other methods that the derived classes should implement.</br>
+An abstract class provide flexibility to have certain concrete methods and some other methods that the derived classes should implement.
-If you have plans for future expansion, a future expansion is likely in the class hierarchy, a abstract class is a good choice.</br>
+If you have plans for future expansion, a future expansion is likely in the class hierarchy, a abstract class is a good choice.

 ### Interface
-An interface is basically a contract, it doesn't have any implementation. </br>
+An interface is basically a contract, it doesn't have any implementation.
-Interfaces can contain only method declaration, it cannot contain method definitions.</br>
+Interfaces can contain only method declaration, it cannot contain method definitions.
-Nor can you have any member data in a interface.</br>
+Nor can you have any member data in a interface.
-An interface may only have declarations of events, methods, and properties. </br>
+An interface may only have declarations of events, methods, and properties.
-All methods declared in the interface, must be implemented by the classes that implement the interface.</br>
+All methods declared in the interface, must be implemented by the classes that implement the interface.
-An interface only allows you to define functionality, not implement it.</br>
+An interface only allows you to define functionality, not implement it.
-A class can take advantage of multiple interfaces.</br>
+A class can take advantage of multiple interfaces.
-It is easy to add a new interface to the hierarchy. </br>
+It is easy to add a new interface to the hierarchy.
 You should use an interface if you want a contract on some behavior or functionality.

 ## Original